| Troops

 Post

-In an unprecedent move, President Chandrika
+set up, scrapped and restored In an unprecedent move, President Chandrika

 Kumaratunga on Friday (21) reactivated the all powerful